 VisitBritain have commissioned a weekly tracking survey to understand domestic intent to take short breaks and holidays both within the U.K. and abroad, with particular focus around the current barriers and concerns around travel and how these will evolve over time.
 Latest reports from the survey are published on VisitBritain’s website.

 The tourism industry has been one of the worst affected by current challenges and is now looking at what a ‘new normal’ might look like.
-Our ‘Adapting and Innovating in 2020’ webinars continue to explore and discuss the challenges and potential opportunities for the industry.
+Our tourism and hospitality webinars continue to explore and discuss the challenges and potential opportunities for the industry.
 Sign up to receive email alerts as new webinars in the series are announced.

 VisitEngland’s business recovery webinars will give you practical insights, tips and guidance to set you on the road to recovery.

 How can I promote our virtual / alternative offer to potential visitors?

 At NGI, we are working hard to keep all of our information up to date on our leisure tourism website, and we are grateful to you all for notifying us of changes, cancellations and new ways of operating when reopening.